Everyday occurrences can trigger an unexpected emotional reaction. We are not recommending or assuming any particular actions must be completed.

 - Mail - Does the mail need to be checked for correspondence or doctor appointment reminders?

-- Knickknacks - Are there any around the house from vacations may need to be put away temporarily?
+- Knickknacks - Are there any around the house from vacations that may need to be put away temporarily?

 - Be aware of any upcoming anniversaries, birthdays, or holidays